simshadows/cheatsheets/drafts/haskell.md

 ### 5.2) The Haskell Standard Library

-Some of theh important libraries are:
+Some of the important libraries are:

 - `Data.List`: Stuff to do with lists.
 - `Data.Char`: Stuff to do with characters.